Choose the right size - read the guide to choosing respirators

 The attachment behind the head is tighter than behind the ears and is better suited for small faces.
 The body of the protector is the same size.
 On the other hand, the design offers comfort because in the attachment behind the head, the pressure is distributed over a larger area.
 The fit of the model can be adjusted by moving the headbands higher / lower.
 This model is a good option for longer trips, for example, and for the model that can be attached behind the ears as a variation.

 The so-called fish model, which, thanks to its design, adapts tightly to the face, but leaves more breathing space.
 The protector is therefore also comfortable for longer use.
 In addition, thanks to the wide fastening loops, the fit behind the head is excellent.
-Due to the highest filtration efficiency, it provides effective protection even for demanding professional use.
-We recommend trying FFP2 alongside the protectors.
+Due to the highest filtration efficiency, it provides effective protection for demanding professional use and against dangerous particles.
 The product is suitable both as a first respirator and for experienced users.

 Sturdy design with a strong plastic body and adjustable straps behind the head.
 Keeps its shape thanks to its sturdy body.
 The protector is intended for slender / smaller faces.
 Suitable as an alternative to the FFP2 rear-mounted protector and for young people, for example.
 A really popular model among those who have found their own.